 Now, this is a case where I have to start with the classic warning that your mileage may vary.
 There's lots going on in your Octopus Server.
-Depending on your setup, you might have the database on the same machine, you might have it elsewhere (and we recommend you do), you might have logs stored locally or on a share, Octopus is running systems task as well as your deployments and your deployment patterns will greatly affect how much work the server is doing.
+Depending on your setup, you might have the database on the same machine, you might have it elsewhere, you might have logs stored locally or on a share, Octopus is running systems task as well as your deployments and your deployment patterns will greatly affect how much work the server is doing.
 In this post, I'm going to look at the CPU, disk, and network load on the server during deployments.

 We're always driving pretty hard to improve the performance of Octopus.
 Sometimes that's database performance.
 Sometimes, it's finding parts where we can optimize or cache to improve API performance.
 This post isn't about those bits.
 It's about when the wheels hit the road when you are running a deployment.
 Octopus can't optimize around these bits.
 It's the actual work of the deployment, so it has to be done.
 But you can distribute the workload to get the best results for you.

 Your Octopus Server is the centerpiece of your deployment infrastructure, and an overloaded Octopus Server makes deployments slow and deployers sad.
 However, using Workers, you can effectively shift CPU, Disk, and Network load to external machines, giving your Octopus Server a break and your deployments a boost.